 - Follow the style guidelines and format for references in the text below;

 - Not exceed 7,500 words, inclusive of the executive summary;

 - Email the electronic version of the manuscript (e.g., Word file) to email@example.com; and

 - Promptly respond to proposed edits and revisions.

 CITATIONS AND REFERENCES

 In an appendix entitled “References,” list all referenced items alphabetically by author, then by year of publication beginning with the most recent year.
 For multiple author or editor listings, give all authors.
-Use italics for titles of books and journals.
+Use italics for titles of books, journals, and newspapers.